kcl-lang/krm-kcl/README.md

 The KCL programming language can be used to:

 + Add labels or annotations based on a condition.
-+ Inject a sidecar container in all KRM resources that contain a PodTemplate.
++ Inject a sidecar container in all KRM resources that contain a `PodTemplate`.
 + Validate all KRM resources using KCL schema.
 + Use an abstract model to generate KRM resources.